 Create a Chat webhook Automation

-To create a Chat webhook Automation:
+To create a Chat webhook Automation, from a channel:

 - Click Create webhook.